boldbi/boldbi-embedded-sdk/README.md

 Refer the `Bold BI` Product Release Notes in [online Release Notes at Bold BI](https://www.boldbi.com/release-history/).

-**Bugs**
+**Breaking Changes**

-* Fixed an issue where special characters were not properly handled when passing them as dashboard parameters in JS embedding.
+* The method hideWaitingPopup has been renamed to hideWaitingIndicator to hide the waiting indicator in dashboard embedding.

-* Fixed the UI typo error in the authentication settings and provider.
+**Improvements**

-* Resolved the group-based authorization issue in JS embedding.
+* Implemented an event as onError in JS embedding to catch the errors at client side.

 ## License Information